Office of Student Rights & Responsibilities

 The procedures are as follows:

 - The student has the opportunity to appeal in writing to the department chair within 5 calendar days of notice.
-The student should be directed to the departmental office to make an appointment.
+The student should be directed to the academic department to make an appointment.

 - Instructors: Please indicate if the consequences for the violation will include an "F" for the course.